machar, a Python code which dynamically computes constants that characterize the floating point arithmetic system on a computer, by William Cody.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-MACHAR is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+machar is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-MACHINE, a Python library which stores the appropriate values of machine constants for a given machine.
+machine, a Python code which stores the appropriate values of machine constants for a given machine.